Chart Color Schemes

 Boronia Heights has a typical household mix, with a lower-than-average median household size

 Family households constitute 74.3% of all households, including 31.2% couples with children, 21.4% couples without children, and 20.2% single parent families.
-Non-family households comprise the remaining 25.7%, with lone person households at 22.0% and group households at 3.7%.
-The median household size is 2.8 people, smaller than the Greater Brisbane average of 3.0.
+Non-family households comprise the remaining 25.7%, with lone person households at 22.0% and group households making up 3.7%.
+The median household size is 2.8 people, which is smaller than the Greater Brisbane average of 3.0.

 Frequently Asked Questions - Households